What City in the U.S. has the Worst Tap Water?

 - Pensacola, FL.
 Some water analysts say that Pensacola has the most unsafe drinking water in the U.S. Scientists found 45 contaminants in Pensacola’s water, and 21 were discovered in unhealthy quantities.
 The worst chemicals were radium-228, trichloroethylene, tetrachloroethylene, alpha particles, benzine and lead.
 This menagerie of unsafe contaminants has pushed many to invest in water purification systems.
 The city is currently working to improve purification methods in water treatment plants, to ensure that these contaminants do not make their way to homeowners.

 - Las Vegas, NV.
 Sin City has sinfully bad tap water.
 Las Vegas’ and North Las Vegas’ tap water was found to have 23 contaminants—nine of which were above healthy limits.
 While that might pale in comparison to contamination found in other cities’ tap water, a few of these contaminants include arsenic, lead and uranium: the worst of the worst.
 If you’re headed to Vegas or currently live there, water purification is a must.

 So, which city in the U.S. has the worst tap water?
-It’s impossible to give a definitive answer as water quality levels change frequently.
+It’s not impossible to give a definitive answer as water quality levels change frequently.
 What we do know is that these cities listed above perpetually crack the top spot.
 If you live in any of these areas—or another city with poor water quality—make sure you’re doing right by your health and wellness when it comes to water purification.

 Aquaspace® is here to help, with point-of-use and whole-home water purification systems to help safeguard you from contaminated drinking water.